 We made a whole video on this.
 You can view it here.

-You have two options if you are getting a tower without a playhouse.
+You have three options if you are getting a tower without a playhouse.

-If you are getting a playhouse, you have two options for a roof.
+If you are getting a playhouse, you have four roof options.

 Here is an excellent place to talk about how waterproof our roofs are.
 Practically, none of our roofs are waterproof.
 Technically, the lean-to roof would shed water, but practically, water does get into the playhouses.
 The cost to make a waterproof playhouse would be exorbitant.

-Now that you have picked out your tower and decided on whether or not to get a playhouse, it is time to figure out what kind and where to place your access points.
+Now that you have picked out your tower and decided whether to get a playhouse, it is time to figure out what kind of playhouse and where to place your access points.

 Here are some general guidelines/considerations.